octopusgen/my-apps/README.md

-# my-apps
+# Octopusgen -> project/my-apps

 This is a basic application template that starts from the creation of a project with "cordova create myApp com.octopusgen.MyApp myApp".
 Then we integrate Framework7.